John Leonard (poet)

 John Leonard (born 1965) is an Australian poet.

 He was born in the UK, and from 1984 to 1987 studied at the University of Oxford.
+In 1991 he moved to Australia, where he graduated from the University of Queensland with a PhD.

-In 1991 he moved to Australia.
-He currently lives in Canberra, Australia, and was poetry editor of the quarterly Overland from 2003 to 2007.
+He lives in Canberra, Australia, where he works in the public service.
+He was poetry editor of the quarterly Overland from 2003 to 2007.
 In 2020 he was a juror for the Montreal International Poetry Prize.